 //new table script will be there

-Since you already know how to create first controller in Magento 2 and to display the "Hello World" text on your own page, in this article we will show you how to display it in the new block.
+Since you already know how to and to display the "Hello World" text on your own page, in this article we will show you how to display it in the new block.

 1. Add a new PHP class block.